State releases plan for healthy aging, goal to make Ohio the best state to age in U.S. - The Tribune

 “While the Ohio Department of Aging willingly takes the role of coordinating, implementing, and tracking the strategies within the SAPA, we cannot achieve its goals alone,” said Director McElroy.
 “The SAPA was developed with robust stakeholder input.
 That same collaborative spirit will be required to realize its vision that Ohio is the best place to age in the nation.”

-The SAPA’s key issues are organized into six topic areas: community conditions, healthy living, access to care, social connectedness, population health, and preserving independence.
+The SAPA’s key issues are organized into six topic areas: community conditions, healthy living, access to care, social connectedness, population health and preserving independence.

 Within each topic area, priority populations most affected by those issues are identified.